 Understanding the job description is a foundation of a relevant, tailor-made resume.

-The harsh truth is that, in most cases, hiring managers don’t even review a job description.
-They are focused on their expectations from the candidates.
-Hence, the information they might share with HR prior to publishing a job ad will mostly be related to desirable previous experience and knowledge (e.g. educational background, years of experience, relevant responsibilities, certificates, and skills).
+This information will mostly be related to desirable previous experience and knowledge (e.g. educational background, years of experience, relevant responsibilities, certificates, and skills).

 Therefore, it’s important to read between the lines.
-To do so you should focus mostly on person specification section as well as first two or three responsibilities in the job description, as they are usually updated.
-And from the hiring manager’s perspective - they are the most relevant ones.
+To do so, you should focus mostly on the person specification section as well as the first two or three responsibilities in the job description.
+From the hiring manager’s perspective - they are the most relevant ones.

 A helpful trick no. 1: